eFishery/NeMo/README.md

           message: you can't read that ?
 I ask you to write some number
 ```

+if you set the key `record` to `True` you need to add the `Webhook` part

+when you set the `log` key into True, you need to add `log` parent key

 ![](https://cdn-images-1.medium.com/max/800/1*yi3RegeDTcemqga-8CQ5Bg.png)

 ### Webhook

-In order to save the input data, you can rely on webhook that built in this ChatBot
+In order to save all the input data, you can rely on webhook that built in this ChatBot

 ```YAML
 webhook: